mail this page

 There are consequences for our implementation choices:

 USER_AGENT Strings: If a browser does not generate a sensible USER_AGENT string it can get a default page.
 There are no official USER_AGENT standards but there is a well established ad-hoc standard.
-If a browser does not follow the ad-hoc standard or users decide they wish to experiment with the browser string then they will get a default page.
+If a browser does not follow the ad-hoc standard or a user decides to experiment with the browser string then they will get a default page.
 If the purpose of the experimentation is to defeat browser sniffing they will succeed - now what?
-A pointless exercise and IOHO the closest some folks come to creativity - after breathing at birth that is.
-Such users will still be able to get to the final page - though they will require more clicks - a perfect reward in our view.
+Cloaked browser strings are a pointless exercise.
+However, such users will still be able to get to the final page - though they will require more clicks - a perfect reward in our view.

 Cached pages: We have had over the years a number of complaints that poorly designed web caches which only use the target URL generate an incorrect page view.
 For example, if a MSIE user's access caused a remote web cache to be filled, then a subsequent Gecko user's request, which was satisfied from the same web cache, would deliver an MSIE formatted page.
 Generally this way round is harmless - such is the commercial power of MSIE - but the other way round can be quite disastrous.